Does Urgent Care Do MRI? What to Expect, How Much It Costs, and When to Go Elsewhere

 MRI cost at urgent care by body part

-Is urgent care MRI cheaper than the ER?
+Is an urgent care MRI cheaper than an ER MRI?

 Yes, in almost all cases.
 Emergency room MRI costs are significantly higher than urgent care costs for the same scan — the facility fee alone for an ER visit can add $500 to $1,500 on top of the imaging cost.
 For non-emergency MRI needs — such as knee injury assessment, soft-tissue evaluation, or back pain — an urgent care center with on-site imaging is the most cost-effective same-day option.
 For symptoms suggesting a stroke, head trauma, or spinal cord injury, go directly to the emergency room — urgent care is not equipped for these presentations, regardless of imaging availability.